junxit/us-congress-bills-115/bill.md

 > ## § 208.
 Office of Information and Regulatory Affairs responsibilities
 >
 > - **(a)** *In General* The Administrator of the Office of Information and Regulatory Affairs shall provide meaningful guidance and oversight so that each agency’s regulations for which a written statement is required under section 202 are consistent with the principles and requirements of this title, as well as other applicable laws, and do not conflict with the policies or actions of another agency.
 If the Administrator determines that an agency’s regulations for which a written statement is required under section 202 do not comply with such principles and requirements, are not consistent with other applicable laws, or conflict with the policies or actions of another agency, the Administrator shall identify areas of non-compliance, notify the agency, and request that the agency comply before the agency finalizes the regulation concerned.
-> - **(b)** *Annual Statements to Congress on Agency Compliance* The Director of the Office of Information and Regulatory Affairs annually shall submit to Congress, including the Committee on Homeland Security and Governmental Affairs of the Senate and the Committee on Oversight and Government Reform of the House of Representatives, a written report detailing compliance by each agency with the requirements of this title that relate to regulations for which a written statement is required by section 202, including activities undertaken at the request of the Director to improve compliance, during the preceding reporting period.
+> - **(b)** *Annual Statements to Congress on Agency Compliance* The Director Administrator of the Office of Information and Regulatory Affairs annually shall submit to Congress, including the Committee on Homeland Security and Governmental Affairs of the Senate and the Committee on Oversight and Government Reform of the House of Representatives, a written report detailing compliance by each agency with the requirements of this title that relate to regulations for which a written statement is required by section 202, including activities undertaken at the request of the Director to improve compliance, during the preceding reporting period.
 The report shall also contain an appendix detailing compliance by each agency with section 204.

 ## § 12.
 Retrospective analysis of existing Federal regulations

 The Unfunded Mandates Reform Act of 1995 (Public Law 104–4; 2 U.S.C.
-1511 et seq.) is amended—
+1511 1501 et seq.) is amended—

 - **(1)** by redesignating section 209 as section 210; and
 - **(2)** by inserting after section 208 the following new section 209:
   > ## § 209.
 Retrospective analysis of existing Federal regulations
   >
   > - **(a)** *Requirement* At the request of the chairman or ranking minority member of a standing or select committee of the House of Representatives or the Senate, an agency shall conduct a retrospective analysis of an existing Federal regulation promulgated by an agency.
-  > - **(b)** *Report* Each agency conducting a retrospective analysis of existing Federal regulations pursuant to subsection (a) shall submit to the chairman of the relevant committee, Congress, and the Comptroller General a report containing, with respect to each Federal regulation covered by the analysis—
+  > - **(b)** *Report* Each agency conducting a retrospective analysis of existing Federal regulations pursuant to subsection (a) shall submit to the chairman of the relevant committee, Congress, and the Comptroller General of the United States a report containing, with respect to each Federal regulation covered by the analysis—
   >   - **(1)** a copy of the Federal regulation;
   >   - **(2)** the continued need for the Federal regulation;
   >   - **(3)** the nature of comments or complaints received concerning the Federal regulation from the public since the Federal regulation was promulgated;